Nevada Interscholastic Activities Association: Track and Field

-The 2011 NIAA State Track and Field Meet was held from May 20 to May 21 at Del Sol High School in Las Vegas, NV.

-Volleyball (Boys, Spring 2009)
+Volleyball (Boys)

 NIAA Award of Excellence

 The NIAA Award of Excellence, which began in 2001, is an award program that awards NIAA-affiliated schools points based on their varsity teams' performances in academics, athletics, and through the Citizens Through Sports program.
 Each of the three major categories in high school activities – academics, athletics and sportsmanship – are weighted equally, and boys and girls programs are combined in the standings table.
 Spirit points are added after the conclusion of the winter season and points are deducted for ejections and other unsportsmanlike conduct.
 The NIAA honors the winning school in each classification by presenting it with a championship banner and commemorative trophy.
 The NIAA considers the Award of Excellence in Academics, Athletics and Citizenship to be its top overall program.